MiKTeX/miktex/README.md

 The `--admin` option is only required, if you are building a shared MiKTeX setup.
-If you are setting up MiKTeX just for yourself (i.e., in your user directory), you have to ommit the `--admin` option.
+If you are setting up MiKTeX just for yourself (i.e., in your user directory), you have to omit the `--admin` option.

 Consult the man page mpm(1), for more information about the utility.